JulianKahnert/blog/Content/posts/2018-12-20--pdf-archiver-auf-dem-35c3.md

 ---
 date: 2018-12-20 00:00
 title: PDF Archiver auf dem 35c3
-description: Refreshing Memories.
-PDF Archiver users will meet at the Chaos Communication Congress in Leipzig.
+description: PDF Archiver users will meet at the Chaos Communication Congress in Leipzig.
+Contact me to get more information.
 tags: pdfarchiver, ccc
 ---